Marwari sheep

 The Marwari is an Indian breed of domestic sheep.
 It originates in, and is named for, the Marwar region of south-western Rajasthan, in the north-west of India.
 It is reared in the five principal districts of Marwar – Barmer, Jalore, Jodhpur, Nagaur and Pali – and also in some neighbouring districts of Rajasthan and Gujarat.

 Characteristics

 The Marwari is a small sheep, standing approximately 60 cm at the withers.
 It has white body and a black face.
 It is a polled breed – both sexes are without horns.
 The ears are unusually small, and are tubular in shape.

 Use

-The Marwari sheep is raised for its wool, which is of coarse or carpet quality.
+The Marwari is raised for its wool, which is of coarse or carpet quality.
 Fleeces weigh about 1.8 kg on average.